panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 The referential equality (using `===`, `==` or `Object.is()`) determines whether the operands are the same object instance.

 The manual equality check of objects requires a manual comparison of properties' values.
-While this check requires writing by hand the properties checks, I often find this approach convenient because of its simplicity.
+While this check requires writing by hand the properties to compare, I often find this approach convenient because of its simplicity.

 When the compared objects have a lot of properties or the structure of the objects is determined during runtime, a better approach is to use shallow check.